mathineau/pangaea-clustering-intro/README.md

     3. For each cluster of data, merge the data together into a coherent set of attributes.
     4. Create a travel guides by partitioning the created POI in different ROI.

-Of course, another requirement of the system that should hold true at every steps of the process is that the information it produces should be somewhat accurate.
+Of course, another requirement of the system that should hold true at every step of the process is that the information it produces should be accurate.
 I imagine a customer would be pretty pissed off if he, having followed the direction given by your *romantic trip to paris* guide, would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
-Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are .
-In a nutshell, that's all there is to the Pangaea Ultima System.
+Other than that little accuracy constrain, if we manage to do these four steps in a resonable amount of time, we are golden.

+In a nutshell, that's all there really is to the Pangaea Ultima System.

 # Pangaea Ultima Clustering component
 What we described so far is a complete system that gathers information, process it and produce new information.